Integrated Review: Reaction

 Jeremy Farrar, director of the health research foundation Wellcome, praised the review's ambitions for the UK to become a "science superpower", however he warned that these ambitions were at risk of being damaged by government cuts to research and development.
-Dr Jack Watling of the Royal United Services Institute stated that the review had "much to commend", due to its well-evidenced judgments and accurate descriptions of the UK's interests but added that it was "fundamentally incomplete".
+Jack Watling of the Royal United Services Institute stated that the review had "much to commend", due to its well-evidenced judgments and accurate descriptions of the UK's interests but added that it was "fundamentally incomplete".
 In an article published by Chatham House, Baroness Joyce Anelay, Chair of the House of Lords International Relations & Defence Select Committee, stated that the Integrated Review over-promised and under-delivered.

 The Integrated Review received criticism for its lack of focus on European security, particularly following the 2022 Russian invasion of Ukraine.
 Several MPs and ex-military chiefs demanded a reversal of some of the decisions made in the Integrated Review to help the UK counter Russia.
 Conversely, some argued that the conflict reinforced the conclusions of the review.
 Leader of the Opposition Sir Keir Starmer also accused the Prime Minister of breaking an election pledge to not cut the number of British Army personnel.
 Foreign policy experts and MPs were also critical of the Integrated Review following the 2021 Taliban offensive which exposed a weakness in the review's dependence on the United States.